PragaL15/learn_C/strings/strings.md

 }
 ```
 ---
-18. To print the firat non repeating character in the string
+18. To print the first non repeating character in the string

 ```c
 #include <string.h>